 According to Wikipedia: “The transfiguration of Jesus is a story told in the New Testament when Jesus is transfigured and becomes radiant in glory upon a mountain.
 The Synoptic Gospels (Matthew 17:1–8, Mark 9:2–8, Luke 9:28–36) describe it, and the Second Epistle of Peter also refers to it (2 Peter 1:16–18).
 It has also been hypothesized that the first chapter of the Gospel of John alludes to it (John 1:14).
 In these accounts, Jesus and three of his apostles, Peter, James, and John, go to a mountain (the Mount of Transfiguration) to pray.
 On the mountain, Jesus begins to shine with bright rays of light.
 Then the prophets Moses and Elijah appear next to him and he speaks with them.
 Jesus is then called “Son” by a voice in the sky, assumed to be God the Father”.

 Christian preachers down the century have made much of this important event, including the significance of Jesus meeting with Moses, representing the Law, and Elijah, representing the prophets, and how both the Law and the Prophets were fulfilled in the life, death and ministry of Jesus.
-As we turn from Moses to Joshua who leads the Children of Israel in the Promised Land and then up to the coming of Jesus, some 1300 years later, we might reflect that while the focus of the Old Testament is on Israel and that of the New on the Church, the overriding focus has to be on God, whose grand design was to call a people for Himself, whether it be Israel or the Church, and prophecy should be read in that light.
+As we turn from Moses to Joshua who leads the Children of Israel in the Promised Land and then up to the coming of Jesus, some 1300 years later, we might reflect that while the focus of the Old Testament is on Israel and that of the New on the Church, the overriding focus has to be on God, whose grand design was to call a people for Himself, whether it be Israel or the Church, and prophecy should be seen in that light.
 How Israel and the Church as God’s covenant people are to become reconciled as one is not only unravelled in the Bible story, but is still to happen.